Wings (1990 TV series): Recurring characters and notable guest stars

+Rebecca Burton: played by Ashley Johnson, is a tween whom Brian becomes smitten with after reading a series of love letters she wrote to a previous tenant of his house.
+Unaware of her age, he becomes obsessed with meeting her.

+Stuart Davenport: played by John Ritter, is Casey's estranged husband.
+He left her unexpectedly and took all of their money which is what led Casey to return to Nantucket.
+He is mentioned throughout Casey's tenure on the series but only appears in a single episode during the final season.
+Ritter was Yasbeck's real life husband as well.

+Dani: Played by Jenny McCarthy, is a ditzy, yet memorable character who briefly dates Brian.
+She annoyingly calls him "Bri-Bri" and loudly sings incorrect song lyrics while obsessing over restaurant breadsticks.

-Mark: played by John Hawkes, he is the waiter at the Crab Restaurant.
+Mark: played by John Hawkes, is the waiter at the Crab House Restaurant.
 He becomes infatuated with Helen, who later pushes him toward Alex.

+Marty: played by Scott Grimes, is an Aeromass intern whom Roy forces to do unpleasant personal tasks and errands.
+He is doing so for high school credit so that he can graduate on time.
+Fay inadvertently gets Marty fired after insisting that Roy needs to start treating him with more dignity.

+Cameos: Other notable cameos in the series include appearances by Ray Charles, Clint Black, Dan Castellaneta, Oliver North, Ellen Albertini Dow, Jonathan Frakes, Megan Mullally, George Kennedy, Maury Povich, Charles Rocket, Peggy Lipton, Soupy Sales, Robert Culp, Peter Tork, Jay Leno, Steve Young, Shannon Tweed, David Ogden Stiers, Christine Cavanaugh, several stars and characters from Cheers and Frasier (see below) and more.

 Locale

 The series takes place primarily at the fictional Nantucket airport Tom Nevers Field.
 Until 1976, the real-life island was the site of the United States Navy's Tom Nevers Naval Facility, later the home of the Nantucket Hunting Association.
 The Club Car (a real restaurant on Nantucket) is also often featured on the show.

 The airplane for the show was a 1981 Cessna 402C, one of which was C/N 402C0507, N121PB, owned and operated by Express Air, owned and operated by Mike Josefek and Richard Sevigny.
 The pilot during the filming was Austin Carey.
 The aircraft was eventually sold to Cape Air where it flew until December 2023, when it was scrapped for parts.
-In the pilot episode (as well as a few other episodes) the airplane fuselage shown in the hangar was C/N 4110069, N121PP (which was destroyed).
+In the pilot episode (as well as a few other episodes) the airplane fuselage shown in the hangar was a Cessna 411 C/N 4110069, N121PP (which was destroyed).